-Wardrobes are a tricky space to keep organised.
-New clothes get brought in without clearing out old ones, shoes pile up, you try on lots of outfits for a special occasion and don't hang them back up.
-It is easy for things to get out of control if organised storage systems are not in place.
+Wardrobes are definitely tricky spaces to keep organised.
+New clothes are brought in without clearing out old ones, shoes pile up, you try on lots of outfits for a special occasion and don't hang them back up.
+It's all too easy for things to get out of control!
+Today I'm sharing how I helped my client create a more organised wardrobe with a few clever storage systems.

 I shared this client's home office makeover a few weeks ago, but I actually organised her wardrobe a few months back.
 Lucrezia was so pleased with the finished closet that she asked me back to tackle the home office.
 So I'm excited to show you today what we were able to accomplish in 4 hours with her wardrobe.